buhrmi/buhrmi/README.md

 ### Hello I'm buhrmi 👋

-You can [find me on Twitch](https://twitch.tv/buhrmitv), where I spend my time talking about stupid shit and working on dumb software projects.
+You can [find me on Twitch](https://twitch.tv/buhrmitv), where I waste my time talking about stupid shit and working on dumb software projects.

 ### Current projects